 Dekton has extraordinary aesthetic, and above all, technical characteristics.
 It is highly resistant to scratches and both high and low temperatures.
-It is almost completely impervious to liquids, so it doesn’t get stained.
-It has high mechanical resistance, and its color remains stable over time, even when exposed to ultraviolet radiation.
-But all these properties didn’t just appear overnight.
+It is almost completely impervious to liquid stains.
+Furthermore, Dekton has high mechanical resistance, and its color remains stable over time, even when exposed to ultraviolet radiation.
+But all these properties didn't just appear overnight.

 Cosentino has invested years of research and development.
 As well as extensive experience in the creation of quartz surfaces, inspired by the most up-to-date glass and porcelain manufacturing processes, mixing more than 20 natural minerals in a patented process, that relies on the most cutting-edge technology in the world.
 It all starts in an enormous factory, of more than 80 thousand square meters, and a 1-kilometer long production line.
 But let's start at the beginning.

-Trucks unload mountains of raw materials that are carefully selected by Cosentino from locations around the world.
-On average, 10 trucks a day arrive at the plant, where after performing a quality check, an operator starts to distribute the raw materials into the corresponding hoppers that feed into the production line.
-Meanwhile, in the control laboratory, the raw materials are evaluated to make sure they meet the necessary quality standards.
+Trucks unload mountains of raw materials that Cosentino carefully selects from locations around the world.
+On average, 10 trucks a day arrive at the plant.
+After performing a quality check, an operator starts to distribute the raw materials into the corresponding hoppers that feed into the production line.
+Meanwhile, in the control laboratory, researchers evaluate the raw materials to make sure they meet the necessary quality standards.

 They take care of their product right from the beginning of the process.
 Using a systematized process, the raw materials are mixed with water in this enormous mill and ground down for three hours until the necessary particle size is achieved.
 Once it has been ground and mixed to exact specifications, the control system determines the correct size of the particles in the wet mix, which is stored in pools.

-All of Dekton’s many color varieties begin as one of four different bases, which integrate perfectly with the surface, thanks to their pigmentation.
-This pigmentation is created by adding a specific concentration of pigment to the wet mix.
+All of Dekton's many color varieties begin as one of four different bases, which integrate perfectly with the surface, thanks to their pigmentation.
+They create this pigmentation by adding a specific concentration of pigment to the wet mix.
 This colored mix then dries in the atomizers at approximately 600 degrees Celsius, where it turns into a powder with a specific particle size and moisture content.
-But different colored powders are stored in separate silos.
+They then store the different colored powders in separate silos.

 The layer of material is pre-compacted, and then before it goes any further this machine cuts it into pieces 160 centimeters wide and 350 centimeters long.
 Cosentino has developed a particle sintering technology, or PST, which is essentially an accelerated version of the metamorphic changes that natural stone undergoes over the course of millions of years.